gabbersepp/dev.to-posts/blog-posts/filter-jest-results/filter-jest-results.md

 canonical_url:
 ---

+>**Example files:** You'll find the example code [in the blog post's project directory](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/filter-jest-results/project/README.md)

-Today we stumbled over a problem in our API test infrastructure that induced some brainwork to fix it.
+A few days ago we stumbled over a problem in our API test infrastructure that induced some brainwork to fix it.
 In this article I show you how you can build your own Jest reporter and also how you can wrap existing reporters to filter out specific test results.

 # Our use case
 We skip tests conditional under specific circumstances.

 How is this done?
-Well we have overwritten `describe() & test()` and if we encounter a situation where we must skip the test, we do not pass the original arguments to the original function but use this construct:
+Well we have overwritten `describe() & it()` and if we encounter a situation where we must skip the test, we do not pass the original arguments to the original function but use this construct:

 ```js
   describe('Skipped', () => {